|Client: Removed for privacy||Date of report: November 30, 2022|

 SAFETY AND LIFE SAVING

-Overall Summary: Satisfactory
+Overall Summary: Good

 Standard form key: We use subsection and overall ratings to summarize conditions found, based upon their appearance.
-Ratings include: Not examined, Not applicable, Faulty, Marginal, Satisfactory, Good, Excellent.
+Ratings include: Not examined, Not applicable, Faulty, Marginal, Satisfactory, Good, Excellent

 These recommendations are the surveyor’s ideas and suggestions for addressing deficiencies with damaged or suspect components or systems found during survey or general improvements.
 The primary recommendations address safety items, structural issues, operational issues or deficiencies which the surveyor determines are of greater importance or more expense than secondary deficiencies.
 For instance, items that pose a risk to passenger safety or immediate property damage are listed under primary deficiencies and cosmetic concerns are addressed under secondary deficiencies.
 Most of the recommendations have been addressed in the comments and usually they are discussed at the time of the inspection.